 International applicants apply in the same way as home students, although their eligibility is limited to the full-time programmes.
-Applicants who need to apply to the Cayman Islands Department of Immigration for a student visa, should apply to TBLS no later than the April of the year of intended entry.
-Following receipt of an unconditional written offer from TBLS, international applicants must apply for a student visa from the Cayman Islands Department of Immigration.
-This process may take a number of months.
-Further details of this procedure will be supplied by TBLS following any unconditional offer having been made.
+Following receipt of an unconditional written offer from TBLS, international applicants must apply for a student visa from the Cayman Islands Immigration Department prior to enrolment.
+Details of this procedure will be supplied by TBLS following the making of an unconditional offer.